Understanding Job Application Response Times - Gain Insights!

 3. Network

-Don’t rely solely on job boards when looking for a new job.
-Networking is still the best way to land a job in 2023, but many job seekers don’t take advantage of it or lack the confidence to give it a try.
 Reach out to friends, family, and old colleagues to see if there is anyone who can refer you for a job.
-Remember that those people know other people, and so on and so forth, so your network can be exponential -- don’t neglect it.
+Remember that those people know other people, and so on and so forth, so your network can be exponential – don’t neglect it.

-When you’re likely to hear back after submitting your resume depends on a few factors such as the size of the company and the number of applicants who applied for the job.
-It can be anywhere from a day to a few months so don’t sit around waiting to get a response.
+When you’re likely to hear back after submitting your resume depends on a few factors, such as the size of the company and the number of applicants who applied for the job.
+It can be anywhere from a day to a few months.
+In the meantime, don’t give up.
+Keep sending your resume out to as many positions as you’re qualified for, and don’t forget to network.

 Good luck with your job search.